-This topic introduces the concepts, scenarios, and usage instructions of MQ ordered messages.
+This topic introduces the concepts, scenarios, and usage precautions of RocketMQ ordered messages.

-Ordered message is a type of message provided by MQ, which is delivered and consumed in order.
-Ordered message means the message is both delivered and consumed in order.
+Ordered messages (FIFO messages) are a type of messages provided by RocketMQ, which are delivered and consumed in a strict order.
+Ordered messages are both delivered and consumed in order.

-- Globally ordered messages are typically used in scenarios where the performance requirements are not high, and all messages are delivered and consumed in strict FIFO order.
+Globally ordered messages are typically used in scenarios where the performance requirements are not high, and all messages are delivered and consumed in strict FIFO order.

-- Typically used in scenarios where the performance requirements are high.
-The sharding key is used as the sharding field, and messages in one shard are delivered and consumed in strict FIFO order.
+Typically used in scenarios where the performance requirements are high, the sharding key is used as the sharding field, and messages in one shard are delivered and consumed in strict FIFO order.

 [Example 1] A verification code needs to be sent for user registration, so user ID is used as the sharding key.
 Messages sent by the same user will be delivered and subscribed in FIFO order.

-Different topic types are used for creating different types of messages in the MQ console.
+Different topic types are used for creating different types of messages in the RocketMQ console.
 The following table compares various types of topics.